Single-line and Detailed Electrical Diagrams

 - Select "Add column" and choose the variable "_len".

-Example: If you draw a 10 cm long connection at a scale of 1:50, the program will calculate a cable length of 5 meters (10 cm * 50 = 500 cm = 5 m).
-This length will be displayed in the "_len" column in the connection list.
+For example, if you draw a 10 cm connection at a scale of 1:50, the program calculates a cable length of 5 meters (10 cm x 50 = 500 cm = 5 m).
+This length appears in the "_len" column of the connection list.